 Is Lack of Sleep Affecting Your Genes?

-Further research about sleep deprivation and genes demonstrates that it takes only one night of sleep loss for the genes that control your biological clocks in your cells to be altered.
+Further research about sleep deprivation and genes demonstrates that it takes only one night of sleep loss for the genes that control the biological clocks in your cells to be altered.

 Science aside, getting a good night’s sleep makes us feel better!
 And that’s important for quality of life!

-If we had unlimited means, we think we would choose an adjustable bed for the ultimate in sleep arrangement options.
+If we had unlimited means, we think we would choose an adjustable bed for the ultimate sleep environment.
 What are you sleeping on?